DevNergis/DevNergis/README.md

 - 👋 Hi, I’m @DevNergis
 - 📧 My Email is `me@nergis.dev`
-- 👀 I’m interested in Rust.
+- 👀 I’m interested in Rust
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ELIV.
+- 💞️ I’m looking to collaborate on ELIV
-- 📫 How to reach me [Telegram](https://t.me/Dev_Nergis).
+- 📫 How to reach me [Telegram](https://t.me/Dev_Nergis)
-- 🏢 I'm part of the ROKFOSS Dev Team.
+- 🏢 I'm part of the ROKFOSS Dev Team

 ---